Alaska Wildlife: America’s Greatest Wildlife Destination

 Alaska’s brown bears — which are the same species as the grizzly bear, just larger due to access to rich coastal food sources — are found throughout most of the state and can be seen in concentrated numbers at specific salmon-rich locations that have become world-famous among wildlife photographers and bear enthusiasts.

 McNeil River State Game Sanctuary, also on the Alaska Peninsula, is considered by many bear guides and photographers to offer the highest density of brown bears of any location on earth during July and August.
-Access is by lottery-allocated permit from the Alaska Department of Fish and Game, which limits daily visitors to maintain a wild character to the experience.
+Access is by lottery-allocated permit from the Alaska Department of Fish and Game, which limits daily visitors to keep the place wild.
 Winning a McNeil permit is genuinely competitive and deeply rewarding for those who do.

 For less remote bear viewing, Kenai Fjords National Park‘s Exit Glacier area sees bears regularly in spring as they emerge from hibernation, and the bear activity along salmon streams on Kodiak Island — home to the Kodiak brown bear, the largest subspecies of brown bear in the world — is extraordinary for permitted visitors.